jig-san/GreenLab-2019/README.md

 ## Installation Notes to Replicate the Experiment:

 1. Download the repository and extract the contents onto a folder.
-Also download the androidrunner from the below link:
+Also download the androidrunner from the floowing link:
    <https://github.com/S2-group/android-runner>
 2. Open the Prefixes_files folder which contains the python scripts for Adding/Removing prefixes.
 All the Subjects used in the    experiment are placed in a drive location which is shared in the Repository.
 3. Keep two seperate folders and copy the subjects onto both the folders.
 Place the ```addPrefixes.py``` in one folder and the          ```removePrefixes.py``` in another folder.
 Execute them from the command line in order to have two sets of subjects with and          without prefixes.
 Follow the below command:<br/>